NickleDave/blog.nicholdav.info/_posts/2022-01-06-writing-novel-motor-skill.md

 Natalie Goldberg, Writing Down the Bones

+talk @ how you know the book and what it means to you

 - Chapter 1: Choose your tools carefully --> affordances, I must use an object that allows me to perceive the space in my mind through which I locomote as I write

 ## A thought experiment: measuring novel writing with LLM perplexity